Running the party

 21 and under rate £2 for a two year membership

-Electing the National Executive committee
+Electing the National Political Committee

 Electing leaders & officials